SidneyPrimas/AutoScope/particles/resample_readme.txt

 #### High Level Design Notes ####
-+ Results of Resampling: The key to key question with resampling is if information about the image is lost through the resampling process.
++ Results of Resampling: The question with resampling is if information about the image is lost through the resampling process.
 ++ Upsample: When an image is upsampled, we do not lose information.
 Instead, we just spread information across more pixels.
 Upsampling is similar to increasing the number of pixels when the image is limited by analog resolution of the optics.
 ++ Downsample: When an image is downsampled, we do lose information as the higher frequency components start disappearing.
 Downsampling is like reducing the digital resolution of the image sensor.